git-cola/git-cola/share/doc/git-cola/relnotes/unreleased.rst

   https://github.com/git-cola/git-cola/issues/472

-* The "Delete untracked files" hotkey is now "Alt + backspace", instead of "Ctrl + backspace", to avoid clobbering the prevalent "Ctrl + backspace" shortcut to delete the last word in a text edit.
+* The "Delete untracked files" hotkey is now "Ctrl + Shift + backspace", instead of "Ctrl + backspace", to avoid clobbering the prevalent "Ctrl + backspace" shortcut to delete the last word in a text edit.